Meaning of "Take What The Messenger Gives You"

 Look no further than the Christian world when it comes to unquestionable beliefs, the anthropomorphization of God through the trinity became a mandatory belief after centuries of persecution.
 In a similar way, the same has happened to those that call themselves Muslim.
 Just like it is the case for the trinity in Christian circles, every Muslim is taught from childhood that all hadiths are unquestionable; anyone who does not believe in them is considered an infidel.

-Do any of the many verses of the Quran which command to “Obey God and the messenger” tell us to “follow God and the hadiths and sunnah which were going to be written down 200 years after Muhammad passed away”?
+Do any of the many verses of the Quran which command to “Obey God and the messenger” tell us to “follow God and the hadiths which are going to be written down 200 years in the future”?
 Of course not.

 On the contrary, such verses tell us that: